Mathis Lambourde

-Mathis Thierry Lambourde Frontier (born 9 January 2006) is a French professional footballer who plays as a forward for club Reggiana on loan from club Hellas Verona.
+Mathis Thierry Lambourde Frontier (born 9 January 2006) is a French professional footballer who plays as a forward for Swiss Super League club Servette.

 Club career

 Born in Les Lilas, of Guadeloupean and Malagasy descent, Lambourde began his career at the age of seven with grassroots side Cosmos Saint-Denis.
 After one season, he joined hometown club Les Lilas, where he spent three years before a move to professional club Paris Saint-Germain.
 After only a season with Paris Saint-Germain, he moved to Jeanne d'Arc de Drancy in 2018, but the club would report that he had signed a six-year deal with Stade Rennais only a year later, in April 2019.

 Despite being pictured in club attire holding a Stade Rennais kit, the French Football Federation have stated that it was not until 2021 that Lambourde would join the club.
 He got off to a good start to the 2022–23 season, scoring fourteen goals by November, and went on to finish the season with twenty-five in all competitions at under-19 level.

 On 30 August 2024, Lambourde signed a five-year contract with Hellas Verona in Italy.
 On 1 September 2025, he was loaned to Reggiana in Serie B.

+On 29 June 2026, he signed for Swiss Super League club Servette, leaving Italy and Hellas Verona after two and an half years.